top of page

 The original school building was established in 1988 with one government-appointed teacher.
 Like every school in the mountains, Gyayul’s too failed to provide quality education due to improper supervision, irregular teacher attendance, unmanaged environment, and so on.
 Because of these, most people started sending their children to the capital; Kathmandu for schooling or to get ordained for monastic education.

-Understanding the need and importance of education, few youngsters and village’s head monk approached our charity and upon Yongey Mingyur Rinpoche’s acceptance, running the kindergarten was approved.
+Understanding the need and importance of education, few youngsters and village’s head monk approached our charity and upon Yongey Mingyur Rinpoche’s acceptance, the running of kindergarten was approved.

-Under the generous support from Pema Chodron Foundation, we have been able to renovate and turn the old school building into a new child-friendly classroom, bring necessary education materials from Kathmandu, provide healthy food, and most importantly, dedicated & well-trained teachers.
+Under the generous support from Pema Chodron Foundation, we have been able to renovate and turn the old school building into a new child-friendly classroom, add an additional story for additional rooms, bring necessary education materials from Kathmandu, provide healthy food, and most importantly, dedicated & well-trained teachers.
 The kindergarten officially started in July of 2021 with two full time teachers, a cook and 17 students in total.

 SPONSOR A CHILD